AI4EHR/mc4llm/readme.md

 - [x] Add support for creating Custom Guidelines
 - [x] Add support for creating Custom Calculators

-- [ ] Add support for Calculator Registory.
+- [ ] Add support for Calculator registry.
 - [ ] Add support for hosting a calculator registry.
 - [ ] Add support for parsing UCUM expressions.

 We would love to hear from you!
-We want to make it easy for implementors to enable their CDS modules to use LLM tools.
+We want to make it easy for implementors to enable their CDS (Clinical Decision Support) modules to use LLM tools.

 Have any suggestions or improvements?
 Please let us know!
 Raise a Feature Request.